piqnt/planck.js/docs/pages/api/classes/body.md

 are implicitly inactive.
 An inactive body is still owned by a World object and remains

+Warning: This function is locked when a world simulation step is in progress.
+Use queueUpdate to schedule a function to be called after the step.

 #### Parameters

 • **flag**: `boolean`